vdhamer/Photo-Club-Hub/.github/README.md

 </p>Items on the `Portfolios`, `Clubs and Museums` and `Who's Who` lists can be deleted by swiping them to the left.</p>

 <details><summary>Details on Deletion (click to expand)</summary></p>
-Whenever the app is launched, it fetches up-to-date information from its online servers.
+Whenever the app is launched, it fetches up-to-date information from online servers.
 The use of online data ensures that the app stays up-to-date with respect to the latest lists of clubs/museums (`Level 1`), club members (`Level 2`) and member portfolios (`Level 3`).</p>

 This fresh online data is merged with an on-device (`CoreData`) database which contains a copy of the data as received during previous app runs.